 While they may seem like mysterious cyber geniuses, hackers are also lazy.

-According to a University of Maryland study, there is a hacking incident every 39 seconds.
+According to a University of Maryland study, a hacking incident occurs every 39 seconds.
 Hackers affect roughly one in three Americans every year.

 One reporter detailed her story of how a poorly secured GrubHub account may have led to hackers stealing $13,000 from her bank account.

 Check out this video about how hackers accessed hundreds of bank accounts: